MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/understanding-saved-views.md

      -  To avoid user confusion between form caption (such as “All customers”) and view name (such as “My customers”), consider renaming form captions to simply be the name of the corresponding entity.
 For example, instead of a form caption of “All customers” or “All sales orders”, the form caption would be modified to “Customers” and “Sales orders”.

 ## Known issues
-This section maintains a list of known issues for saved views while the feature is in a preview state.
+This section provides a list of known issues for saved views while the feature is in a preview state.

 ### Open issues
 -  A view does not get marked as having unsaved changes after using custom filters (which are the filters above a grid, excluding the QuickFilter).
 If custom filter conditions have been saved to a view, the custom filter controls may not correctly reflect the current query.